Travel Therapy

 A Framework for Transformational Travel

-This work is right for you if you:
+This work is right for you if you’re:

 My Travels

-I feel most alive on the road, wandering through old markets, quiet side streets, mountain villages, and sunlit coastal towns.
-Over the years, my partner and I have set out on what can only be described as sacred journeys — moving through the vibrant streets of India, the back roads of Myanmar, and the Ecuadorian rainforest; joining work exchange projects in Portugal, Canada, Oregon, and Cornwall, England; and lingering over long café mornings across Europe.
+On the road is when I feel most alive while immersed in other cultures, wandering through colorful bazaars, and sharing spontaneous moments with locals whose stories and ways of living expand my perspective.
+Over the years, my partner and I have set out on transformative journeys — moving through the vibrant streets of India, the back roads of Myanmar, and the Ecuadorian rainforest; joining work exchange projects in Portugal, Canada and Cornwall, England; and slowing down across Europe.

 Each time, we set out with just a backpack and an open mind.
 Since 2023, our two kids have joined us on these experiences, and it has deepened what it means to grow individually and as a family.